WELCOME TO THE COLLECTIVE WORKS OF KATY MCMANUS

 oils/pastels on cicada wing paper mounted on panel

-THE JURY ART PRIZE FINALIST 2024
+2024 JURY ART PRIZE FINALIST

 In 1917, three young shepherd children, Lucia Santos and her cousins Jacinta & Francisco Marto, received visions & prophecies from a Marian apparition in Fátima, Portugal.
 The Virgin Mary visited them six times, between May & October of that year, bringing messages for the world.